 There are few places left to truly understand how carnivores coexist, compete, interact, and impact their ecosystem.
 To continue this vital project, the Yellowstone Cougar Project uses the following methods:

-The Yellowstone Cougar Project relies on donations from Yellowstone Forever’s members and corporate partners to supply the technology needed to complete this crucial research and fund the project.
+The Yellowstone Cougar Project relies on donations from Yellowstone Forever’s members and corporate partners to supply the technology and support the skilled field staff needed to complete this crucial research and fund the project.

 What we’ve accomplished

 Cougars, along with wolves, were killed throughout the U.S. as part of predator removal campaigns in the early 1900s.
-Cougars were likely eliminated from the park, but the species overall survived in the West.
-Working in their favor were the large cat’s secretive nature and preference for rocky territory where they are difficult to track.
-Sometime in the 1980s, the survivors re-established themselves in the northern part of Yellowstone and nearby areas.
+Cougars were eliminated from the park around the same time wolves were in the 1930s, but the species overall survived in the West.
+Working in their favor were the large cat’s secretive nature and preference for rugged terrain where they are difficult to detect.

 Cougars reestablished a viable, year-round population in northern Yellowstone during the 1980s.
 This natural reestablishment occurred during a period of high elk abundance and wolf absence, resulting in relatively rapid population growth.
 Following wolf restoration in the mid-1990s, cougar population growth continued to increase through 2001 when up to 42 cougars inhabited northern Yellowstone.

 From 2001 to 2004, population growth slowed due in part to competition with wolves and bears over a declining elk population.
 Importantly, Yellowstone returned to being an intact ecosystem with all of its native large carnivores back on the landscape.
 Following a gap in population monitoring between 2006 and 2013, monitoring resumed in 2014 with the help of Yellowstone Forever.